-New York’s sushi joints can really be broken down into three tiers.
-Tier one is made up of places that serve sushi-boner inducing fish that melts in your mouth and makes the other places look silly.
+New York’s sushi joints can be broken down into three tiers.
+Tier One places serve fish that melts in your mouth and makes the other places look silly.
 Think Sushi Yasuda and Masa.
-These are the priciest of pricey, but every once in a while you can find a tier one diamond in the rough that won’t do a Madoff on your bank account.
+These are the priciest of the pricey, but every once in a while you can find a Tier One diamond in the rough that won’t do a Madoff on your bank account.

-Tier two consists of sushi restaurants that can be a little hit-or-miss, but a hell of a lot more affordable.
-These places tend to focus more on specialty rolls, but great sushi and sashimi can be had.
-Poke and Yama are tier two type places.
+Tier Two consists of sushi restaurants that aren’t nearly as special, but are a hell of a lot more affordable.
+These places tend to focus more on specialty rolls, but great nigiri and sashimi can be had as well.
+Poke and Yama are Tier Two type places.

-The third tier consists of sushi best saved for lunch at your desk or a light meal in a pinch...we’re talking one step above the boxed stuff at Midtown delis.
-Ordering in this situation should be strictly confined to rolls only.
-Don't get too cute, you'll regret it.
+The third tier consists of sushi best saved for lunch at your desk or a light meal in a pinch - we’re talking one step above the boxed stuff at Midtown delis.

-Kanoyama is a prime example of that tier one diamond in the rough find.
-This is some of the best fish you’ll find for the money in Manhattan.
-It's a low key spot beloved by the downtown food community and is easily the best in the East Village as they import their fish daily.
-Friday and Saturday nights are slammed and can be problematic since they don’t take reservations on the weekend, so weekday dinner is the way to go.
-The sushi bar is an excellent place for Dining Solo and if you live in the hood, there is no better sushi delivery spot.
-While the menu can be a bit overwhelming, if you stick with the daily chef recommended specials and a couple of their signature appetizers, you'll be money.
+Kanoyama is a prime example of that Tier One diamond in the rough.
+This is some of the best sushi you’ll find for the money in Manhattan, with fish that’s imported fresh daily and served in an enjoyable atmosphere.
+Friday and Saturday nights are slammed and can be problematic since they take limited reservations, so weekday dinner is the way to go.
+The sushi bar is an excellent place for dining solo, and if you live in the area, there is no better sushi delivery spot.

 Kanoyama’s baby octopus is served on a hot plate, fresh off the fire.
 It’s incredibly tender and packs a little punch thanks to the spicy miso sauce it’s cooked in.